fbef0102/Rotoblin-AZMod/README.md

     * Fixed passing Tank (going AI) triggering next stage of script finales.
     * Fix tank's punch getting cancelled when they heavily land on ground.
     * Stops the Tanks footsteps causing the screen to shake.
+    * For every 7% Survivors run back, the Tank will have their frustration frozen for 4 seconds.

   * **Witch:**
     * Fixes the Witch not dying from a perfectly aligned shotgun blast due to the random nature of the pellet spread